MRC-CBU/LaminafMRIsimulations/README.md

 Based on PhD work of Huang Pei (HP)

-### To-do:
+### Updates:
-Modify plot functions to utilize updated variable names
+1. Updated terminology to be consistent with paper

-Check that plot functions still work with modified code
+2. Re-added first order detrending

-Ensure that results remain unchanged
+3. Fixed randomizer to work with parfor

-Generate new plots with rng('default') for readers to have a easy comparison
+4. Generated sample dataset and plots for readers to compare